KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleTrafficTimes by Jacopo1891](https://github.com/Jacopo1891/MMM-GoogleTrafficTimes)

+1. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-1. Warning: No LICENSE file.
+2. Warning: No LICENSE file.
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GoogleTTS by MMRIZE](https://github.com/MMRIZE/MMM-GoogleTTS)